 “The House of Profane” from writer/director Brad Twigg (Milfs vs. Zombies, WrestleMassacre) is a fairly plotless Evil Dead style gorefest about a demonically haunted house.
 The mostly young cast run around and die quite enthusiastically making for a fun segment.

 Next Up is “Divine Rituals”, a tale of exorcism that starts out serious before Jonnie Reed does a 180 and turns it into a comedy.
 I found this one to be a bit too silly but it benefits from appearances by Antwoine Steele (Catacombs, Dreaming Purple Neon) and Jack McCord (Xenophobia).

-“Love Me in Pieces” from director Tony Masiello (Frames of Fear) and writer Matt Hill (Killer Campground) is something of as #MeToo moment as a roofie loving creep gets the tables turned on him.
+“Love Me in Pieces” from director Tony Masiello (Frames of Fear, Natasha Nighty’s Boudoir of Blood) and writer Matt Hill (Killer Campground) is something of a #MeToo moment as a roofie loving creep gets the tables turned on him.
 This one has a nice little epilogue as well.